-As the world of sustainable wardrobe slowly spreads its wings and includes more diverse options among its shelves, moms-to-be everywhere are starting to flock together around the very same cause – what on Earth should you wear?
+As the world of sustainable wardrobe slowly spreads its wings and includes more diverse options among its shelves, mums-to-be everywhere are starting to flock together around the very same cause – what on Earth should you wear?
 It’s these special days of your pregnancy that show you how our society still has some adapting to do.
-Simply put, sustainable wear is not on every corner, let alone garments that a future mom would be able to use.
+Simply put, sustainable wear is not on every corner, let alone garments that a future mum would be able to use once she has her baby!

 However, as a devoted fashionista and a clever shopper, there’s so much you can to do diversify your beautiful pregnant capsule wardrobe and still stay true to your beliefs and preferences.